Back

 Chief Operating Officer

-Picture of Brian Williams
+Picture of Michelle Miller

 Prior to joining IIR in 2005, Ms. Miller worked with the Florida Department of Law Enforcement as an analyst in the Florida Investigative Support Center.
 In this position, she was the lead analyst overseeing the day-to-day operations of the support center.
 Ms. Miller also supported the Regional Domestic Security Task Force.
-In this capacity, she provided analytical support to major investigations as they related to domestic security, analyzed data provided by local law enforcement agencies to determine trends in suspected terrorist activity, assisted in the development and implementation of a task force website, provided training to task force members on the domestic security intelligence database, and assisted in organizing local task force liaison meetings for the Tallahassee region.
+In this capacity, she provided analytical support to major investigations as they related to domestic security, analyzed data provided by local law enforcement agencies to determine trends in suspected terrorist activity, assisted in the development and implementation of a task force website, provided training to task force members on the domestic security intelligence database, and assisted in organizing local task force liaison meetings for the Tallahassee, Florida, region.
 In addition, she was an instructor for the Florida Basic Analyst Training class and the Florida Law Enforcement Analyst Academy.

 Ms. Miller holds a bachelor’s degree in history and political science from Florida State University.
-She also is a graduate of the Florida Law Enforcement Analyst Academy.
+She is also a graduate of the Florida Law Enforcement Analyst Academy.